 We use a session cookie for maintaining contact with a user throughout a web browsing session.
 At the end of the session, the user may choose to manually logoff and the cookie is immediately deleted.
 If a person does not logoff at the end of the session, we will automatically log that person off after about 20 minutes.
 This will ensure that no other person has access to this information.
 In order to use certain features which personalise our website, users must use a browser which is enabled to accept cookies.

-We analyse non-identifiable website traffic data (including through the use of third party service providers) to improve our services and for statistical purposes.
+We analyse non-identifiable website traffic data (including by third-party service providers) to improve our services and for statistical purposes.
 No attempt will be made to identify anonymous users or their browsing activities.

 External links to third party websites